TsaiCH/simsEngenVPRSA/README.md

 # simsEngenVPRSA
 R codes for simulations of community dynamics and tests for robustness of inferences drawn from VPRSA.

+References:

 Engen, S., Lande, R., Walla, T., & DeVries, P. J. (2002).
 Analyzing spatial structure of communities using the two-dimensional Poisson lognormal species abundance model.
 The American Naturalist, 160(1), 60-73.